Nonrelativistic effective potential of the bumblebee model: Introduction

 \section{Introduction}

 The spontaneous symmetry breaking is actually considered as the most appropriate mechanism for implementing the Lorentz symmetry violation (LSV) \cite{KosGra,KosLiGra}.
-The typical model considered within this framework is the bumblebee model proposed in \cite{KosGra}.
-Various issues related with this model, including exact solutions (in particular, for the curved space-time \cite{Bertolami:2005bh,Casana}), quantum corrections (see f.e. \cite{Belchior:2023cbl}), possibilities for a perturbative generation of the bumblebee potential, allowing for a dynamical LSV \cite{Gomes:2007mq,Assuncao:2017tnz,Assuncao:2019azw}, and other issues have been studied.
+The typical model considered within this framework is the bumblebee model proposed in \cite{KosGra}, calling special attention since it provides the most natural manner to implement LV scenarios into a curved space-time.
+Different studies related with this model, including its generalization for the curved space-time, with subsequent analysis of various related issues, exact solutions, see e.g. \cite{Bertolami:2005bh,Capelo:2015ipa,Casana,Ovgun:2018xys,Li:2020dln,Maluf:2020kgf,Gullu:2020qzu,Xu:2026zgd,Liu:2025oho,Zhu:2026vae} weak-field corrections \cite{Bailey:2006fd,Bluhm:2007bd}, modifications of dispersion relations and loop calculations for the weak gravity limit (see e.g. \cite{Maluf:2014dpa,Belchior:2023cbl}) have been carried out.